-The Company files tax declarations on a regular basis in accordance with the regulations of the General Authority for Zakat and Tax "GAZT".
-GAZT has reviewed the Company's tax declarations for the years from 2007 to 2013 and issued a tax assessment on those years.
+The Company files tax declarations on a regular basis in accordance with the regulations of the Zakat, Tax and Customs Authority ("ZTCA").
+ZTCA has reviewed the Company's tax declarations for the years from 2007 to 2013 and issued a tax assessment on those years.
 No tax differences were due and tax losses were recognized.
-For the years 2014 up to and including the year 2017, GAZT has reviewed tax declarations for these years and has not notified the Company for any tax differences, despite that the Company's declarations realize losses.
+For the years 2014 up to and including the year 2017, ZTCA has reviewed tax declarations for these years and has not notified the Company for any tax differences, despite that the Company's declarations realize losses.
 The Company has been notified of withholding tax differences for years 2014 up to and including the year 2016 and have been fully paid.
-The Company filed Zakat declaration for the year 2019.
+The Company filed Zakat declaration for the year 2020.